magento/merchdocs/src/customers/account-company-teams.md

 1. When prompted to confirm, click <span class="btn">Delete</span>.

-## To expand or collapse the team structure:
+## Expand or collapse the team structure

 As you work on the company structure, you can collapse or expand the tree: